 Awards are funded up to a maximum of $50,000 for an international conference and $10,000 for a more-focused disciplinary workshop.

-No Conference and Workshop Development funds may be used for summer salary, purchase of research equipment, or reducing teaching responsibilities.
+No Conference and Workshop Development funds may be used for salary, purchase of research equipment, or reducing teaching responsibilities.
 Proposals with other additional funding sources may be viewed favorably.
 To support new conference topics, awards for repeat conference requests may receive reduced funding.

 Full-time and research faculty members at Rice are eligible to apply.
 Proposals may be submitted individually or by a group of faculty.
 Please inform your department chair that you have applied.

 The review of proposals will be carried out by the Vice Provost of Research.
 Under special circumstances, proposals can be submitted off-cycle for emerging topics.

 Proposals will be evaluated according to the following criteria: